Popular MedSpas Services

 Fat grafts require surgery and thus can be performed only by a board-certified surgeon.

-- Calcium hydroxyapatite: A naturally occurring substance used to increase volume to the cheeks and contour the jawline.
+Results are long-lasting but require reinjection as fat can get absorbed by the body over time. - Calcium hydroxyapatite: A naturally occurring substance used to increase volume to the cheeks and contour the jawline.
 Results are semi-permanent, lasting 1 to 3 years.

-- Polymethyl-methacrylate microspheres (PMMA): A synthetic substance that is non-absorbable and permanent.
+It is FDA-approved and biocompatible, with a low potential to cause allergic reactions.
+Popular brands include Radiesse®. - Polymethyl-methacrylate microspheres (PMMA): A synthetic substance that is non-absorbable and permanent.
 It treats nasolabial folds, fills deep scars, and plumps the lips.

-- Polylactic acid: This is a synthetic ‘collagen-stimulator’ that causes your body to produce its own collagen.
+The most popular PMMA is Bellafill® - Polylactic acid: This is a synthetic ‘collagen-stimulator’ that causes your body to produce its own collagen.
 The dermal filler itself disappears soon after injection, as it is biodegradable.

-- Polyalkylimide: A non-absorbable biocompatible volume filler around which a collagen layer is naturally formed after injection.
+It is used to plump lips, treat laugh lines, and restore facial volume loss due to aging.
+Sculptra® is an FDA-approved polylactic acid filler. - Polyalkylimide: A non-absorbable biocompatible volume filler around which a collagen layer is naturally formed after injection.
 It treats deep wrinkles, scars, and volume loss in the jawline and cheekbones.

 It is sold under the brand name Aquamid®.